githubrohitsonawane7725/Predictive-Car-Price-Modelling-using-Linear-Regression-Deployed-using-AWS/README.md

 ```
 ### Access Your Resources: After the deployment is complete, you can access your Azure resources using the Azure Portal or Azure CLI.

-### Conclusion
- - This private repository encapsulates a robust Infrastructure as Code (IaC) solution for deploying essential Azure resources, including Azure Kubernetes Service (AKS) and Azure Container Registry (ACR).
-Leveraging Terraform for automation and
-   Azure CLI for resource management, this project streamlines the deployment process, enhances operational efficiency, and promotes best practices in cloud infrastructure management.
-By adhering to the provided guidelines, users can easily set
-   up, manage, and scale their cloud environments, ensuring seamless integration and optimized resource utilization.